Rolex Datejust Turn-O-Graph Model Ref.1625 18ct Pink Gold c1961

 The model ref.
 6202 was soon replaced in 1954 by the much-revised model ref.
 6309.
-In effect, this returned the Turn-O-Graph to the Datejust family as a date function and cyclops window were added along with the new engine-turned bezel with markers every five and ten minutes as seen on Turn-O-Graphs ever since.
+In effect, this returned the Turn-O-Graph to the Datejust family as a date function, and cyclops window was added along with the new engine-turned bezel with markers every five and ten minutes as seen on Turn-O-Graphs ever since.
 In fact, the 6202 looked very similar to the watch you see here, the model ref 1625 released in 1958, which was produced all the way up and until 1977.
 This model also introduced the highly successful Calibre 1560 movement which remained in production until 1965.

 The original unrestored and untouched gold dial is typical of the early 1960s Datejust.
-Applied gold ‘baton’ hour indices which are centered with black, are matched by the original ‘Stick’ hands which also remain original and unrestored.
+Applied gold ‘baton’ hour indices which are centred with black, are matched by the original ‘Stick’ hands, which also remain original and unrestored.
 This wonderful dial has of course, got the well known cyclops date window at 3, which looks perfectly placed.
 Of course, the perennial Rolex Coronet tops the dial at 12.

 The dial is correctly signed ‘Rolex Oyster Perpetual’, ‘Datejust’ with ‘Superlative Chronometer Officially Certified’ at the bottom of the dial just above 6.